allain/servicify/README.md

 ### Servicify([opts])

-It's API has three things Servicify.listen, Servicify.offer, Servicify.require
+It's API provides 3 methods Servicify.listen, Servicify.offer, Servicify.require

 ### Servicify.listen([opts]) : Promise

-Starts a servicify registry making it possible for services to be found and for clients to consume them.
+Starts a servicify registry making it possible for services to be found by clients wishing to consume them.

 It returns a promise that resolves to an object with a .stop() method for turning the server off.